eh-munna/react-lab/README.md

 # **React Lab** ![React](https://img.shields.io/badge/React-%2320232a?style=flat&logo=react&logoColor=%2361DAFB)

-## **Event Propagation**
+## **State: A Component's Memory**

-Welcome to **Branch 2.2** of the **React Lab**!
-In this branch, I’ve explored **React event propagation** to understand how events traverse React components and the importance of effectively managing this flow.
-I’ve also learned techniques to stop event propagation, experimented with passing handlers as an alternative, and investigated methods to prevent default behaviors in React applications.
+Welcome to **Branch 2.3** of the **React Lab**!
+In this branch, I’ve explored the concept of **React State** to understand how it serves as a component's memory, enabling components to dynamically preserve and update data.
+I learned how to use the `useState` hook to add state to React components, manage multiple state variables, and understand why state is considered local.
+This journey into React State has deepened my ability to build more dynamic and responsive user interfaces.

 ---